 “Companies that have complex, detailed sales processes with a number of various possible combinations need CPQ software.
 Whether a company offers different product lines or updates its products and prices frequently, the sales team needs a solution that automatically incorporates changes, stays current and is easy to use, allowing them to seamlessly create updated forecasts.”

 CPQ software gives managers visibility into quoting errors and areas that need improvement – so it enhances not only your sales team’s performance but also supports your successful team management.
 Learn the history of CPQ.

 As you manage your sales team, it would be nice to know where you’re going wrong so you can change course.
 This post has valuable sales management advice about avoiding two potential problems when communicating with your team, which is vital to team growth, cohesiveness, and success.
 Communicating in a self-directed way can come across as selfish while being too empathic can come across as being a pushover.

 “Some people and some situations call for patience and empathy… but other people and situations call for a more self-directed approach.
 A great leader will have a range of approaches they can use for different people in different situations.
-All of those approaches must include some consideration of the person and the relationship, lest your approach subtract from your moral authority.”
+All of those approaches must include some consideration of the person and the relationship, lest your approach subtracts from your moral authority.”

 You may become a more effective leader by approaching different members of your team in ways that fit their individual communication styles, improving your effectiveness.